Pixomondo/quilt/README.md

     - every masked area is expanded in order to prevent the algorithm to choose all tiles that contain at least one masked pixel.

      *How*: add the option --input_mask followed by the masks's path.
-E.g.:
         ```
         quilt C:/data/tiles/tiles*.jpg --input_mask C:/data/mask.jpg
         ```